-The Adult Diversion Program diverts some first-time non-violent felony offenders and misdemeanor domestic violence offenders from the normal course of prosecution.
+The Adult Diversion Program diverts some first-time non-violent felony and misdemeanor offenders from the normal course of prosecution.
 Referrals are initiated by the Prosecuting Attorney and then screened and monitored by diversion counselors.

 The program saves tax dollars by reducing court, jail and indigent defense costs while at the same time holding accountable and rehabilitating low risk offenders.

 All participants must: